 - 1. The administrator or designee shall, on a case-by-case basis, determine what equipment and/or supplies are necessary in a particular classroom or other setting in order to prevent disease transmission. - 2.
 The administrator or designee shall consult with the district's school nurse or other appropriate health officials to provide special training in the methods of protection from disease transmission. - 3.
-All district personnel will be instructed annually to use the proper precautions pertaining to blood and body fluid exposure per the Occupational Safety and Health Administration (OSHA).
+All district personnel will be instructed annually by the school health nurse to use the proper precautions pertaining to blood and body fluid exposure per the Occupational Safety and Health Administration (OSHA).